 About this guide

-The ultimate guide to payday loans is primarily written for the UK, however much of the information is just as applicable to other regions outside of the UK in particular and to the US.
+The ultimate guide about payday loans is primarily written for the UK, however much of the information is just as applicable to other countries and regions outside of the UK in particular and to the US.

 The guide applies to both payday loans and short-term loans, however for brevity, we’ll refer to both as payday loans throughout the guide.
 The differences between the two are explained further in.